coralsio/corals-advert/README.md

 # Corals Advert

-This is where your description should go.
-Try and limit it to a paragraph or two.
-Consider adding a small example.
+Ads manager Laraship module is a comprehensive Laravel Advertisement Manager plugin on Laraship platform and external websites to have a centralized to one location to manage data and view analytics.

 ## Installation